batsimadz/Sankofa-Display/fontbakery/fontbakery-report.md

 * 🔥 **FAIL** First line in license file is:

-"copyright 2023 sankofa display batsirai madzonga (https://github.com/batsimadz/sankofa-display)"
+"copyright 2023 sankofa display project authors (https://github.com/batsimadz/sankofa-display)"

 which does not match the expected format, similar to: